UtkarshMishra25/node-todo-cicd/README.md

 `node app.js`

-or Run by docker compose
+or u can Run by docker compose

 test